 Where to Get Started with Facebook for Parent Teacher Groups

-In today’s technology-driven world, there’s hardly anyone who doesn’t use social media – key among which is Facebook.
+In today’s technology-driven world, hardly anyone doesn’t use social media – the key among which is Facebook.
 Not one to be left behind, Parent Teacher Associations and Parent Teacher Organizations have long since joined the Facebook bandwagon.
-But what exactly are the intricacies of using this application, and are there ways to maximize its benefits?
+But what are the intricacies of using this application, and are there ways to maximize its benefits?

 Whether it’s effective usage, making eye-catching posts or analytical benefits, here’s how to best use Facebook: